xjpalma/Mohid/README.md

+# THIS IS A FORK FROM OFFICIAL MOHID Water Modelling System REPOSITORY WITH mohid-in-linux UPDATED

 # MOHID - Water Modelling System

 MOHID is short for Modelo Hidrodinâmico which is hydrodynamic model in Portuguese.
 MOHID is a three-dimensional water modelling system, developed by MARETEC (Marine and Environmental Technology Research Center) at Instituto Superior Técnico (IST) which belongs to Lisbon University.